IIHermandII/P5-EIT-AAU-512/README.md

+# P5 - RF based drone detection
-# P5 EIT-512 AAU
+## P5 EIT-512 AAU
+Elektronik og IT, group 512, 12-2023 P5 - Projec a fall project.

+This project will be using python, and Arduino files.
+This is the groops first experiance with git

-## repository ovner HOIMARK
+@auther HOIMARK
-this project is the first git project from this groop this is a confligt this is a confligting line that will overrulegi